 Nearly two years later, my Lily had a rather large left ear.
 The swelling was over 2" long.
 (Sorry her ear picture is blurry.)
-The day before a holiday, I couldn't make the 60 mile drive to the healthy food store for Sulphur 30X.
+The day before a holiday, I couldn't get to the healthy food store for Sulphur 30X.